Critical Organization of Deep Neural Networks, and p-Adic Statistical Field Theories: Related work

 The correspondence between statistical filed theories (SFTs) (or Euclidean quantum field theories) and Neural networks (NN) postulates that a mathematical realization of an ensemble of neural networks (at initialization or under certain limits) behaves identically to a statistical field theory, \cite{Helias et al}-\cite{Schoenholz2017}, and the references therein.
 In \cite{Zuniga et al}-\cite{Zuniga-DBNs}, the author and his collaborators developed the theory of $p$-adic Boltzmann machines.
 This theoretical framework connects neural network architectures with $p$-adic statistical field theory.
 The final goal is to use $p$-adic analysis to create a rigorous approach to deep learning, specifically focusing on deep Boltzmann machines and deep belief networks.
 As we already mentioned, the goal of this paper is to extend these results to the DNNs considered in \cite{Roberts et al}-\cite{Schoenholz2017}.
 In these works, DNNs are modeled \ as the composition of a finite number of affine mappings define on an Euclidean space.
 Each affine mapping describes a layer of the network.

 The analysis of network dynamics depends entirely on inductive computation of correlation functions, which makes it very difficult.
 Formal calculations are manageable when the number of neutrons per layer is large, but the rigorous thermodynamic limit is beyond this formulation; see \cite[pp 93-95]{Roberts et al}.
 The criticality of the networks is a consequence of the explosion of some correlation functions.
 In our analysis, we do not use the method of steepest descent; the rigorous application of this method requires showing that the Hessian matrix has a nonvanishing determinant in the limit as the number of neurons per layer tends to infinity.
 This calculation is complex, and it is not included in the standard literature, see e.g. \cite{Helias et al}, and the references therein.
 In \cite{JPhysA-2025}, we developed an alternative, rigorous approach based on the Fourier transform of probability measure on Hilbert spaces, or in the Bochner-Minlos theorem.
 These ideas are used in this paper.
+In \cite{Parhi et al}, the authors studied the connections between random ReLU Neural Networks and non-Gaussian processes; it would be interesting to develop the $p$-adic counterpart of this work.